-I also liked stopping at all the various points of interest and rest stops between Indianapolis and Florida.
+I especially liked stopping at various points of interest and different rest stops between Indianapolis and Florida.
 I liked the caves in Kentucky and Tennessee, and the Stuckey’s stores in Georgia and Florida.
-Stuckey’s had the best taffy and candy back then!
-Some of my favorite memories in Florida were riding the Jungle Cruise You glass bottom boat at Silver Springs, watching the Wiki Wachi skiers, going to different beaches, and visiting the Kennedy Space Center.
+Stuckey’s had the best taffy and candy!

 So, why Cincinnati?!